 9. Take a break

 If you still feel angry toward your husband despite trying everything, you two should take a break.
-You can spend a weekend away from him at some health spa or just go live with your family for a few days.
+You can spend a weekend away from him at some health spa or just go visit your family for a few days.
 During this break, ask yourself if you really miss him.
 If your answer is yes, you know this feeling of hatred is a temporary phase, and you two can find a way through it.

 10. Plan an activity with him

 If you feel your relationship is suffering because you two do not spend enough time together, try signing up for a class where you two could take up a fun activity as a couple.
-Any interesting class that requires you two to spend a stipulated amount of time every week might help fill up that distance that has been pushing you two away from each other.
+Any interesting class that requires you two to spend time every week might help fill up that distance that has been pushing you two away from each other.
 Just ensure that you take up an activity that you both will enjoy.

 11. Spend more time together